 Ablation is best used for tumors no larger than 3 cm across (a little over an inch).
 For slightly larger tumors (1 to 2 inches, or 3 to 5 cm across), it may be used along with embolization.
 Because ablation often destroys some of the normal tissue around the tumor, it might not be a good choice for treating tumors near major blood vessels, the diaphragm, or major bile ducts.

-People getting this type of treatment typically do not require a hospital stay.
+People getting this type of treatment typically do not need to stay in a hospital.
 Often, ablation can be done without surgery by inserting a needle or probe into the tumor through the skin.
-The needle or probe is guided into place with ultrasound or CT scanning.
-Sometimes, though, to be sure the treatment is aimed at the right place, it may be done in the operating room under general anesthesia (you are asleep) and may need an incision (cut) like the one for a partial hepatectomy .
+The needle or probe is guided into place with ultrasound or CT scan.
+Sometimes, though, to be sure the treatment is aimed at the right place, the ablation may be done in the operating room under general anesthesia (you are asleep) and may need an incision (cut) like the one for a partial hepatectomy .

 This is also known as percutaneous ethanol injection (PEI).
 In this procedure, concentrated alcohol is injected directly into the tumor to damage cancer cells.
 Sometimes multiple treatments of alcohol ablation may be needed.

-Possible side effects after ablation therapy include abdominal pain, infection in the liver, and bleeding into the chest cavity or abdomen.
+Possible side effects after ablation therapy include abdominal pain, infection in the liver, fever and abnormal liver tests.
 Serious complications are uncommon, but they are possible.